EnterpriseDB/tpa/docs/src/architecture-PGD-Always-ON.md

 You must specify `--architecture PGD-Always-ON`.

-You must also specify list of locations that can be mapped to cloud provider regions, or availability zones or your vm locations, or any other physical location description you use.

-You may optionally specify how many data nodes there should be per location using `--data-nodes-per-location`.
-Minimum number of data nodes is 2, if not specified, this defaults to 3.

-You may optionally specify which locations are active, meaning, accepting writes, using `--active-locations`.
-If not specified this defaults to globally handled write connection routing, which elects write lead from all available nodes across all locations.
-Empty list can be specified, this disable the builtin connection routing management and will not configure any PGD-Proxies.

-You may optionally specify whether there should be witness node in every location using `--add-witness-node-per-location`.
-The default behavior depends on value of `--data-nodes-per-location`, with `--data-nodes-per-location` set to 2, this will default to true, otherwise it's false by default.
+You must specify a list of location names for the cluster with `--location-names dc1 dc2 dc3`.

+A location represents an independent data centre that provides a level of redundancy, in whatever way this definition makes sense to your use case.
+For example, AWS regions, or availability zones within a region, or any other designation to identify where your servers are hosted.

+A PGD-Always-ON cluster comprises one or more locations with the same number of data nodes (if required to establish consensus, there may be an additional witness node in each location, as well as a single extra witness-only location).
+These locations, as many as required, must be named in the `--location-names` list.

+(If you are using TPA to provision an AWS cluster, the locations will be mapped to separate availability zones within the `--region` you specify.
+You may specify multiple `--regions`, but TPA does not currently set up VPC peering to allow instances in different regions to communicate with each other.
+For a multi-region cluster, you will need to set up VPC peering yourself.)

+By default, each location will have three data nodes.
+You may specify a different number with `--data-nodes-per-location N`.
+The minimum number is 2.

+If you have two data nodes per location, each location must also have an extra witness node, and TPA will add one by default.
+For any even number of data nodes >2, you may specify `--add-witness-node-per-location` to add the extra witness node.

+By default, each location will also have separate PGD-Proxy instances.
+You may specify `--cohost-proxies` to run PGD-Proxy on the data nodes.

+By default, TPA will configure PGD-Proxy to use global connection routing, i.e., to elect a write lead from all available data nodes across all locations.
+You may specify `--active-locations l2 l3` to limit connection routing to nodes in the specified locations.
+This will enable subgroup RAFT and proxy routing for those locations only.

-You may also specify a special location that does not contain any data nodes but only has single witness node used for improved availability of consensus using `–-add-witness-only-location` parameter.
+You may optionally specify `--add-witness-only-location loc` to designate one of the cluster's locations as a special witness-only location that contains no data nodes and only a single witness node, used to improve the availability of consensus.
 This location cannot be among the active locations list.

-You may optionally specify `--cohost-proxies` to configure PGD-Proxy instances to run on the same hosts as data nodes.

-You may optionally specify `--enable-subgroup-raft` to enable RAFT for each eligible node group in the cluster, i.e., for the groups in all non-witness locations.
-This is required to enable proxy routing.

 You may optionally specify `--database-name dbname` to set the name of the database with BDR enabled (default: bdrdb).